Tools and Resources for Beginner Disability Resource Coordinators (DRCs)

 - Round VII DEI Project Lead’s Orientation

-This webinar archive will help set the stage for Round VII projects.
-It covers the DEI landscape, history and connection to WIOA; DEI nuts and bolts; and will clarify roles and responsibilities at the national, regional and contractual level.
+Covers the DEI landscape, history and connection to WIOA; DEI nuts and bolts; and clarifies roles and responsibilities at the national, regional and contractual level.

 - Resources for Employment Network Operations in the Workforce System